bytewax/bytewax/README.md

 flow.filter(remove_bytewax)
 ```

-Bytewax is a stateful stream processor, which means that you can do things like aggregations and windowing.
-With Bytewax, state is stored in memory on the workers by default and is also persisted with different [state recovery mechanisms](https://docs.bytewax.io/apidocs/bytewax.recovery).
-There are different stateful operators available like `reduce`, `stateful_map` and `fold_window`.
+Bytewax is a stateful stream processing framework, which means that some operations remember information across multiple events.
+Windows and aggregations are also stateful, and can be reconstructed in the event of failure.
+Bytewax can be configured with different [state recovery mechanisms](https://docs.bytewax.io/apidocs/bytewax.recovery) to durably persist state in order to recover from failure.

+There are multiple stateful operators available like `reduce`, `stateful_map` and `fold_window`.
 The complete list can be found in the [API documentation for all operators](https://docs.bytewax.io/apidocs/bytewax.dataflow).
-Below we use the `fold_window` operator with a tumbling window based on system time to gather events and calculate the number of times different events happen per user.
+Below we use the `fold_window` operator with a tumbling window based on system time to gather events and calculate the number of times events have occurred on a per-user basis.

 ```python
 import datetime